posted byShotaro Nabeya19/04/2021

 It can be convenient to have communal water bowls, but sometimes they hold more than just water!

 It can be very convenient to allow your dog to drink from a communal water bowl when walking your beloved canine friend at the local dog park.
-However, communal water bowls may contain bacteria, viruses and even parasites that will be very harmful to your dog’s health.
+However, communal water bowls may contain bacteria, viruses, and even parasites that will be very harmful to your dog’s health.

+All public communal water bowls pose a potential health risk for your dog.
+Canines that have been exposed to different diseases can contaminate the water bowl and spread to your dog.
+It is always smart to bring your own separate water bowl or bottle for your dog.
 Check out Merci Collective’s Crystal Infused Urban Oasis Water Bottle.
 A stylish, on-the-go travel bottle that will keep your dog hydrated and relaxed at all times.

 Communal water bowls can hold so many different types of diseases.